 Several industries rely on phone contacts for sales.
 If you are asking, “why track calls?” read about the industries that benefit most below.

-Automotive sales already relies on tracking calls for their advertising.
+Automotive sales/dealerships already relies on tracking calls for their advertising.
 Similarly, the automotive sales sector benefits from phone leads with their digital marketing.
 The automotive market is tough.
 Dealerships run so many different offers, between new and used vehicles.
 Salespeople need to know the source of a call.
-Then, they can jump into action and negotiate a sale.
+Then, they can jump into action

 Are you a contractor, cleaner or care providers?
 Everyone in the services industry should know the source of their customers.
 Many prospective customers will call for these services.
 They want to vet the professionalism of the service provider.
 If you don’t track these incoming leads, you will lose valuable metrics about the source of your clients.